cu-swe4s-fall-2023/assignment-2-python-refresher-ggionet1/README.md

 Creates a function which can extract values from a column conditionally, based on a condition set for a different column.

+Also creates summary functions to find mean, median, or std_dev.

 **print_fires.py**
-Calls the get_column function.
+Calls the get_column function and makes use of the mean, median, or std_dev functions.

 **run.sh**
-Is a file where which specifies which file to read and what data to extract, based on a specified condition.
+Is a file where which specifies which file to read and what data to extract, based on a specified condition, and what summary function to run.

 ## How to install the software
 1. Verify that you have python3.
 If you do not have python, you can install it using the instructions [here](https://www.python.org/downloads/)